Dravendsr/turfbooking/README.md

 ---

 ## 📂 Folder Structure
-for google sheets you can add this js code in - google sheets --> extension --> appscript -->then paste it before that create a developement in sheets then copy the web url and paste it in booking.html inside script tag --> script url = " paste here "
+for google sheets you can add this js code in - google sheets --> extension --> appscript -->then paste it "

 var sheetName = 'Sheet1'
 var scriptProp = PropertiesService.getScriptProperties()